 Shoulder & Sports Medicine SEO

 Shoulder surgery overlaps heavily with sports medicine โ rotator cuff repair, labral tear surgery, shoulder replacement, AC joint reconstruction.
 The strategy here combines two layers.
-Surgical procedure pages target terms like "rotator cuff surgery [city]."
+Surgical procedure pages target terms like "rotator cuff surgery Tampa."
 Sport-specific content targets terms like "shoulder surgeon for swimmers."
 The sport-specific angle is particularly winnable.
 Hospital systems almost never build it.
 Read the full Shoulder & Sports Medicine SEO guide โ

 Physician-Specific Pages